heroku/x/dynoid/README.md

 # DynoID

-DynoID is a feature of [Heroku Private Spaces][spaces] that leverages [OpenID Connect][oidc] to mint tokens for each dyno on boot that it can use to authenticate and verify their identity to other services.
+DynoID is a feature of [Heroku Private Spaces][spaces] that leverages [OpenID Connect][oidc] to mint tokens for each dyno that it can use to authenticate and verify their identity to other services.

 ## Audiences